loreanvictor/tmplr/README.md

       eval: '{{ filesystem.rootdir | skip: 6 | PascalCase }}'
 ```

-Alternatively, you can pass string values to `trim` and `skip`, in which case they will remove the given string
+👉 Pass string values to `trim` and `skip` to remove the given string
-from the start / end of the string only if the string starts / ends with the given string:
+from the start / end of the variable.
+Only works if the variable starts / ends with exactly the given string:

 ```yml
 steps: